Staffing = Reputation x Networking

 Staffing can make a huge difference between failure and success.
 It requires a strong reputation and an extensive network.
 But new hires lack both.
 Learn how you can improve your staffing game.

-For a long time, I believed staffing was an unfair process until I became a manager and understood how it works and why.
+Then, I became a manager and understood how it works and why.

 This process should work quite well in most cases.
 But the key word is "should," and unfortunately, sometimes it doesn’t.